nahumck/nahumck.me/posts/2016/01/things-i-like-volume-1.md

 I picked up the [Jaybird X2 Sport Wireless Bluetooth Headphones](http://www.amazon.com/gp/product/B013HSW4SM/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B013HSW4SM&linkCode=as2&tag=nahumck-20&linkId=HFKLUXOBXFIXVQX2) in the middle of October.
 I didn’t write about them then, but when I was at home on vacation at the end of the year they really were a wonderful piece of kit.

 I listen to a lot of podcasts, and now that I don’t have to be tethered to my phone via a cable, it has been great to roam around.
-I have been able to leave my phone in the center of my house and travel virtually anywhere inside and still connect.[\[1\]](#fn-1 "see footnote")
+I have been able to leave my phone in the center of my house and travel virtually anywhere inside and still connect.[^1]

 The earbuds come with 3 sizes of tips in 2 styles (memory foam and silicone), as well as 3 sizes of fins for a custom fit to your ear.
 It took a little while to figure out which ones worked the best, but once I figured it out, they have been very comfortable to wear all day.
 I used to own the Bose in-ear buds, and they are just as comfortable to wear.
 I also went and purchased a variety pack of memory foam earbuds at [Jaybird’s website](http://www.jaybirdsport.com/shop/); the comfort ear tips have been great for normal use.
 I also have enjoyed the isolation tips, which block out everything.